zephyrproject-rtos/trusted-firmware-m/docs/design_documents/communication_prototype_between_nspe_and_spe_in_dual_core_systems.rst

 Overall workflow in dual core communication
 *******************************************

-An overall workflow in dual-core scenario can be described as follow
+The overall workflow in dual-core scenario can be described as follows

 1. Non-secure application calls TF-M non-secure interface library to request Secure service.
 The TF-M non-secure interface library translates the Secure service into PSA Client calls.
 2. TF-M non-secure interface library notifies TF-M of the PSA client call request, via mailbox.
-Proper generic mailbox APIs in HAL should be defined thus TF-M non-secure interface library can co-work with diverse platform specific Inter-Processor Communication implementations.
+Proper generic mailbox APIs in HAL should be defined so that TF-M non-secure interface library can co-work with diverse platform specific Inter-Processor Communication implementations.
 3. Inter-Processor Communication interrupt handler and mailbox handling in TF-M deal with the inbound mailbox event(s) and deliver the PSA client call request to TF-M SPM.
 4. TF-M SPM processes the PSA client call request.
 The PSA client call is eventually handled in target Secure Partition or corresponding handler.
-5. After the PSA Client call is completed, the return value is replied to NSPE via mailbox.
+5. After the PSA Client call is completed, the return value is returned to NSPE via mailbox.
 6. TF-M non-secure interface library fetches return value from mailbox.
 7. The return value is returned to non-secure application.

-The interfaces between NSPE app and TF-M NSPE interface library is unchanged thus the underlying platform specific details are transparent to NSPE application.
+The interfaces between NSPE app and TF-M NSPE interface library are unchanged so the underlying platform specific details are transparent to NSPE application.

 Step 3 ~ step 5 are covered in `PSA client call handling flow in TF-M`_ in